 Give Yourself Grace

-Realize That Kids are Kids
+Realize That Kids Are Kids

 Let’s face it!
-Kids know how to press each and every button.
+Kids know how to press every button.
 If you already struggle with not having had a good role model as you were growing up, then the chances are that your kids may know exactly how to frustrate you.

 Keep a good understanding that your kids are really not trying to destroy your life!
 Remember that your kids are just kids.
 They won’t stay that way forever!
 Then it will be easier to parent gently even if you weren’t.